contagon/handbook/handbook/25-temple-and-family-history-work.md

 * Help teach and support members in ward temple and family history callings.
 * Help coordinate stake indexing efforts ([25.4.3](25-temple-and-family-history-work.md#2543-indexing)).
-* Serve in family history centers (see [25.3.6](25-temple-and-family-history-work.md#2536-ao-family-history-centers)).
+* Serve in FamilySearch centers (see [25.3.6](25-temple-and-family-history-work.md#2536-ao-familysearch-centers)).

-### 25.3.6 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Family History Centers
+### 25.3.6 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) FamilySearch Centers

-If resources are available, the stake may organize one or more family history centers.
+If resources are available, the stake may organize one or more FamilySearch centers.
 These centers are to help visitors discover, gather information about, and unite both living and deceased family members.
 Anyone is welcome to use these centers.

-The stake president assigns one stake temple and family history consultant to oversee efforts in each family history center.
-Each center is generally staffed by ward temple and family history consultants.
-Family history centers should be open at convenient times.
+The stake president assigns one stake temple and family history consultant to oversee efforts in each FamilySearch center.
+Each center is generally staffed by assigned stake and ward temple and family history consultants.
+FamilySearch centers should be open at convenient times.

-As an exception, large regional family history libraries are overseen by the Area Presidency.
+As an exception, some large FamilySearch centers are overseen by Area Presidencies.

 ### 25.3.7 Area Temple and Family History Advisers